TatKhachatryan/goodreads-nlp-analysis/README.md

 * requirements.txt: The list of dependencies required to run the project.
 * README.md: Project documentation.

+## Key Insights:
+* **Ratings Distribution**: The analysis showed a strong preference for higher ratings, with the majority of reviews clustering around 4 and 5 stars.
+This suggests a generally positive reception of the books reviewed.

+* **Review Length**: Most reviews were relatively short, with approximately 67% consisting of fewer than 200 words.
+This indicates that users often express their opinions succinctly, focusing on key impressions rather than extensive critiques.

+* **User Engagement**: The user distribution highlighted that a small number of highly active users contributed a large portion of the reviews, reflecting a dedicated community of avid readers.

+* **Sentiment Analysis**: The sentiment analysis revealed that the majority of reviews were classified as positive, with 83.57% of reviews expressing favorable opinions.
+This indicates a strong overall satisfaction with the books reviewed.

+* **Topic Modeling**: The topic modeling identified 15 distinct themes within the reviews, encompassing various genres and reader experiences.
+Key topics included romance, fantasy, young adult fiction, and themes related to life and relationships, demonstrating the diverse interests of the Goodreads community.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.